NaturailyShopify/Naturaily-netlify/_posts/2018-08-27-value-based-pagination-in-ruby-on-rails.md

 ---
-title: Value based pagination in Ruby on Rails
+title: Value Based Pagination in Ruby on Rails
 description: >-
   This is a quick tutorial that will show you how to handle properly value-based pagination in Ruby on Rails and where to use it.